rpapallas/illustrate.nvim/README.md

 then you can include it like so: `\includegraphics[\linewidth]{figures/figure.ai}`.

+You can see example projects [here](examples/).

+## Examples

+You may be interested in using this plugin with different project structure.
+For example, you may want to have a figures directory for each chapter/section in your latex project.
+You can see different use cases of this plugin in the examples directory [here](examples/).
+A detailed README in there will provide more insights of how to use this plugin for each of your use case.

+If something isn't covered in the examples, please open an issue and let me know.

 ## Contributions, feedback and requests

 Happy to accept contributions/pull requests to extend and improve this simple